ellenbroad/open-data-certificate-help/README.md

     <hr id="publisherrights" />
     &nbsp;
     <h2><strong>1.
 Do you have the rights to publish this data as open data?</strong></h2>

+### Question description

+This text should match the online questionnaire.
+The text doesn't need to be wrapped in `<p> </p>` as Wordpress applies these automatically.
+Add links to the glossary as required.

     You should have a clear legal <a href="/glossary#rights">right</a> to publish this data.
 If your organisation didn't originally create or gather this data then you might not have the right to publish it.
 If you’re not sure, check with the <a href="/glossary#rights-holder">rights holder</a> (owner) because you will need their permission to publish it.

-### Question description

-### Question help
+### Answer text

+    <h5>Yes</h5>

 ### Answer description

-### Answer help
+    You have the right to publish the data as open data if you collected all the data yourself.

-### What question to ask next if this answer is selected
+### What question is asked next

+The `title` is the wording of the next question.

+    <p align="right"><a title="Was all this data originally created or gathered by you?" href="#publisherorigins">Next: Question 2</a></p>

 ### Guidance text

 ### Examples